The

 Biological

-(germs are bad)
+agents & pandemics (germs are bad)

 Update:

 Covid-19 seems to spread mostly by air.
-Masks plus 2-meter/6-foot
+Masks plus 2-meter/6-foot social

-social distancing seem to be pretty good protection.
+distancing seem to be pretty good protection.

-Pandemics and other biological agents
+Pandemics and other biological agents spread from person to person.
+You

-most common way to be infected is to touch something contaminated and
+can breathe airborne pathogens, but the most common way to be infected is

-then touch your face.
-Doorknobs and water faucets are notorious because
+to touch something contaminated and then touch your face.
+Doorknobs and

-people touch them all day long and they are rarely sterilized.
+water faucets are notorious because people touch them all day long and

-While a virus is smaller than the
+While a virus is smaller than the holes in

-aerosols.
-They also keep you from touching your mouth and nose, which
+keep you from touching your mouth and nose, which is even more important.

-scarf or handkerchief over your mouth isn't as good, but is better than
+mouth isn't as good, but is better than nothing.

 Goggles keep you from touching your eyes, and also protect you from